Eichler integrals and harmonic weak Maass forms: Harmonic weak Maass forms

 \section{Harmonic weak Maass forms}

-Here we briefly recall definitions and basic facts of modular forms and harmonic weak Maass forms.
-For details, consult \cite{Miy} for modular forms and \cite{BF, BOR} for harmonic weak Maass forms, for example.
+Here we briefly recall definitions and basic facts about modular forms and harmonic weak Maass forms.
+For details, consult \cite{Leh, Miy} for modular forms and \cite{BF, BOR} for harmonic weak Maass forms, for example.